iseri27/cfft/README.md

 4. In terminal, run `cfft`, and you can create file from template in current working directory now.

+5. CFFT has **vim-like** key bindings, you can use **h/j/k/l** to control cursor move and choose which template you want to use.

 ### From AUR ###
 You cannot install it from AUR because I haven't upload it right now :)

+After everything is finished, I will upload it to AUR.

 # To do #
 - [x] Chinese and Nerd Font Support